zhenyahodges/SuggestIt/README.md

  ### **Built with:**

- ReactJS, React Router, React Router DOM, react-share
+ ReactJS, React Router, React Router DOM
 ### **Router:**

  * createBrowserRouter  with v6.4 data APIs like loader and actions